dm-coding/civicrm-docker/README.md

 $ git clone https://github.com/djcf/civicrm-docker; cd civicrm-docker

 Edit docker-compose.yml with your preferences.
-In particular, the paths are slightly different in d7/backdrop vs d8.
-If you are using d8, modify your docker-compose.yml such that the "build" directive references either build-d8 or, conversely, build-d7.
-You should also change SITE_TYPE to drupal8-clean or drupal8-demo and CIVI_VER to d8-master.
-However,be aware that d8+civi has major outstanding bugs and is not yet production ready.

-$ docker-compose up
+Since the docker-compose file does not set environment variables, you should also check that each Dockerfile is correctly using the right defaults for your installation.

 You may want to set up the installation first by configuring docker-compose.yml.
 In particular, the following environment variables are exposed for you to customise: